fergusk96/Domain-Object-Filter-Sorter-Strategy-Pattern-App/README.md

 File reading may also be determined by a strategy and specified by the configuration filereader.type.
 The only current implementation is a local file reading strategy - reading remote files will be added at a future date.

-Classes have been extensively tested, using both unit and integration tests.

-Tests are written in groovy using the Spock framework.
-The Spock framework allows us to write tests in a BDD style, making them easily linked to Acceptance Criteria.

-A scripting language like groovy makes testing quicker and more flexible

 ### Running project